bmp-dot/nutanixapibootcamp/api_create_vm/api_create_vm.rst

 Overview
 ++++++++

 In the following exercise, you will create a VM using Nutanix v3 APIs.
+The VM will be created in a powered off state with no disks attached.

 .. note::